UTAustinCEMGroup/AustinCEMBenchmarks/Austin-RCS-Benchmarks/QuantitiesofInterest.md

-The quantities of interest are defined in detail in the ProblemDescription document are defined in the ProblemDescription document (please see the directory of each problem set).
+The quantities of interest are defined in detail in the ProblemDescription document (please see the directory of each problem set).